lindsay-cheng/defect-detection/README.md

 - The validation split is 56 images, so accuracy differences under roughly 1.5 points are noise and are reported as such rather than as gains.
 - The stabilizer's three constants are calibrated on one video.
 A second labelled clip with different camera geometry is the next measurement that matters.
 - Latency is burst-after-warmup on a fanless machine; sustained load will throttle and p50 will rise.
-- The int8 artifact is weight-only palettization with fp16 activations, not a fully quantized network — full INT8 crashes the current coremltools/torch combination, and ultralytics 8.4.105 offers no activation-calibration path for CoreML.
+- The int8 artifact is weight-only palettization with fp16 activations, not a fully quantized network: full INT8 crashes the current coremltools/torch combination, and ultralytics 8.4.105 offers no activation-calibration path for CoreML.

 ## Setup